Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 Despite this, the Faint-spotted Angle Moth is an important part of the local ecosystem, providing food for birds and other animals.

-With its attractive coloring and interesting life cycle, it’s definitely worth taking a moment to observe this species.
+With its attractive coloring and interesting life cycle, this species is definitely worth observing.

 We aren’t done with this list of the types of moths in Alabama!
 Continue reading!